chrisweb/arduino-nodejs-music-quiz-game/README.md

-# Arduino NodeJS Quiz Game
+# Arduino NodeJS Music Quiz Game

-A game using an arduino that sends button input to a nodejs game server
+A music quiz game using an arduino to record buttons input and nodejs as gameserver

 ## start development